mskutta/mskutta.github.io/_posts/2017-05-13-controlling-qlab-wirelessly-using-motion-sensors.md

 ![mcp3008 Node Settings](/images/mcp3008-node-settings.png)

-Mode is set to read the sensor plugged into channel 0.
+The Mode field is set to read the sensor plugged into channel 0.

 Clicking start will start the polling of the sensor(s).
 Clicking stop will stop the polling of the sensor(s).
+> Remember to always click start for everything to run.

 ### Step 3: Send OSC Commands

-The next step is to use the results from the sensor aquisition to send OSC commands.
+The next step is to use the results from the sensor acquisition to send OSC commands.
 The mcp3008 node polls the sensor(s) every 100ms and the value(s) are sent to subsequent nodes.
-The resulting values need to be converted into motion or no motion.
+The resulting values need to be interpreted into motion or no motion.
 Only the transitions between motion and no motion should be passed on.
 The transition from no motion to motion, can then be converted into an OSC message and sent to QLab.